GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - `-h` is often a shortcut for `--help` but can also have a meaning as an argument, use caution and check the options before using a command
 - These options can enhance the usage of a command - displaying the changes, or asking for inputs, etc.
-- The command is what you want to, the options/parameters are how you want to do it, and the arguments are the things you want to apply these to
+- The command is what you want to do, the options/parameters are how you want to do it, and the arguments are the things you want to apply these to
 - Options are usually not required, but for some commands they are necessary
 - These options can be used together, for instance `ls -1hast` will display all contents in one column sorted by last modification time with the "human readable" size listed as well.
 This is equivalent to `ls -1 -h -a -s -t` or `ls -1ha -st`